+Lighting in sleeping units, provided that the lighting complies with Section R404.1.

 Emergency lighting automatically off during normal building operation.

 Lighting in spaces specifically designed for use by occupants with special lighting needs including the visually impaired and other medical and age-related issues.